Photo of Teresia Svensson

 Changing views on chlorine in nature

-For several years, I have worked with education with program development with student-centred and student-active pedagogy, and especially with education in environmental science.
-I am interested in how to work with progression in education, integrating theory and practice in courses and programs, problem-based learning (PBL), information literacy, skills and career competence, portfolio, interdisciplinary education and, but also quality assurance of higher education.
+For several years, I have been involved in education, focusing on program development with student-centred and active learning approaches, particularly in environmental science.
+I am interested in integrating theory and practice in courses and programs, promoting problem-based learning (PBL), enhancing information literacy, developing skills and career competencies, creating portfolios, fostering interdisciplinary education, student empowerment and ensuring the quality of higher education.

 Publications